-Staples' Henry Wynne has been named MSG Varsity's male FCIAC Athlete of the Week for June 4-June 9 by a panel of athletic directors and MSG Varsity reporters.
+Staples senior Henry Wynne has been named the MSG Varsity's FCIAC Player of the Week for Jan.
+28-Feb.
+2 by a panel of athletic directors and MSG Varsity reporters.

 For the second consecutive year, Wynne hit the trifecta at the FCIAC track and field championships, winning three distance races.
 Wynne won the 1,000-meter run in 2:34.59, the 1,600 in 4:29.99, and the 3,200 in 9:30.54.
 The three victories helped the Wreckers win their second consecutive FCIAC championship as they edged Danbury 104.33-92.33.
 Two days later, Wynne competed in the New Balance Indoor Grand Prix at The Armory in New York City and led the mile wire-to-wire, finishing first in 4:11.73.

 Wynne: "My biggest athletic goal this season is to try to better my mile time from last year and hopefully set a school and state record in the process."

 Wynne: "My favorite teammate is Walker Marsh, we have been on the 4x800 relay together since sophomore year, which has created a strong bond between us.
 We are always training together and pushing each other to become the best we can be."